raharrasy/RL2019-BaseCodes/Exercise2/README.md

 ## Environment Details

 ### State Space
 The environment is modelled as a 6x5 grid.
 The grid with `(0,0)` coordinate is located in the top left part of the field.
-At each timestep, agents will be given a state representation, in form of a list, which has information on the defensive NPCs and their own location on the grid.
+At each timestep, agents will be given a state representation, in form of a list, which has information on the defending players and their own location on the grid.
 The first item in the list is the agent's location and the rest are the location of the opponents.

 Also, the location of the goal is not modelled inside the grid.
 Therefore, agents cannot dribble into the goal and must rely on the `KICK` action to score goals.